It's clear from our own survey of plans sold recently that side-facing garages are an increasingly popular

 Front-facing garages used to be standard in new developments.
 But a reaction against car-dominated, traffic-snarled streetscapes developed.
 In the 1980s the second home community of Seaside, Florida, by architect-planners Andres Duany and Elizabeth Plater-Zyberk, shown below, helped popularize so-called

-New Urbanist design principles, among which was the positioning of garages on the side or off alleys at the rear to make the street at the front the house a more pedestrian-friendly environment.
+New Urbanist design principles, among which was the positioning of garages on the side or off alleys at the rear to make the street at the front of the house a more pedestrian-friendly environment.

 New communities designed along these lines have appeared all across the US.
-The Wellington Neighborhood in Breckenridge, Colorado designed by Wolff Lyon Architects in the early 2000s, shown
+The Wellington Neighborhood in Breckenridge, Colorado designed by Wolff Lyon Architects in the early 2000s, shown here

-Such plans would suit a New Urbanist neighborhood as well as an infill corner lot in a traditional older community.
+, shown here.
+These plans would suit a New Urbanist neighborhood as well as an infill corner lot in a traditional older community.